dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

-# Protect Python Scripts By Pyarmor
+# Protect Python Scripts By PyArmor

-Pyarmor is a command line tool used to obfuscate python scripts, bind obfuscated scripts to fixed machine or expire obfuscated scripts.
+PyArmor is a command line tool used to obfuscate python scripts, bind obfuscated scripts to fixed machine or expire obfuscated scripts.
 It protects Python scripts by the following ways: